kierenbeckett/astroconsole/README.md

 ![AstroConsole Logo](www/android-chrome-192x192.png)

 AstroConsole allows you to control your telescope mount and focuser from any web browser.
-Simply install AstroConsole, connect it to your devices and visit the web UI.

 ![Screenshot](docs/screenshot.png)